hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

 - ``digits_suffix`` - (Optional) Number of digits used to build complete filenames when using the ``basename`` or ``dirname`` options.
 This parameter has a default value of 5.

-- ``precon_reuse`` - (Optional) Frequency for reusing the preconditioner when solving multiple linear systems.
-This parameter has a default value of 0 meaning that the preconditioner is rebuilt for every linear system in a sequence.

 An example code block for the ``linear_system`` section is given below: